professortiger/professortiger/README.md

 ### Hi there 👋

 🔭 I’m currently working on a Collibra report catalog

-🌱 I’m currently learning github, and more about databases
+🌱 I’m currently learning how to more direct in my approach

 👯 I’m looking to collaborate on projects

-🤔 I’m looking for help with learning more
+🤔 I’m looking for help with constructive criticism

-💬 Ask me about my crochet projects
+💬 Ask me about Java, SQL, Collibra

 📫 How to reach me: kovvuri.3@osu.edu

 😄 Pronouns: she/her

-⚡ Fun fact: I love to paint
+⚡ Fun fact: I love to paint and crochet